GordianDotNet/VSMonoDebugger/README.md

 - [ ] Code has to be refactored for better error logging
 - [ ] Why can't the Mono.Cecil.Pdb.NativePdbReaderProvider type be found in Visual Studio to support pdb files?
 - [ ] Sometimes errors (like collection was modified) are thrown and you have to restart the debugging process.
+- [ ] Use putty to do ssh stuff
+- [ ] dotnet core debugging support is experimental (use IVsDebugger4 to set launch.json without file creation)
+- [ ] Make the deployment for vsdbg and dotnet easier
+- [ ] Support dotnet attach mode for a running process [see: debugging-net-core-on-unix-over-ssh](https://devblogs.microsoft.com/devops/debugging-net-core-on-unix-over-ssh/)

 # Solved Issues